EJKalmar/EJKalmar.github.io/README.md

-This website is a portfolio of my data analysis projects.
+This website is a portfolio for my data analysis projects.
 To see my website on Github Pages, click [here](https://EJKalmar.github.io).\
 <br>
 <br>
 <br>